vagner-instructor/fmc-remediation-module-ftd-shun/readme.md

 ![Data Flow Overview](./images/data_flow_overview.png)

-This repository contains a small python code[example workflow](./ftd_shun.py).
+This repository contains a small python code [example workflow](./module/ftd_shun.py).
 The python receives the source ip address, input data to paramiko connection and shun the source ip, it waits for N seconds and then remove shun.
 This blocks the offending source IP in Cisco Secure Firewall automatically, therefore also blocking any newer attack attempts by that source IP for N seconds.